woobaik/n-p/README.md

   2. implement firebase firestore. refactored left panel category => left panel body

+  11/16

+  1.  used to pass only id for selecting channel, but it requires extra fetching data from server when getting other info, so changed it to fetching all necessary data object in selecting channel function.

+  11/17

+  1. Finish mid part of the main app page.

+  11/18 Decided to implement thread, and it seems really expensive to have counter :(

+  2. Fount that there were so many bugs in this app, spend most of the time fixing issues.

 ### Things to improve

 - Made a single form, it will render correspond input component, by its prop "TYPE" so, we don't have to repeat submit and keyboard event function.
-However, It made code hard to read and maintain.(Nested if), (cannot use useRef or disable button while loading directly, need to send props to communicate🤢. for scalable app, I should make seperate login, and sign up page.
+However, It made code hard to read and maintain.(Nested if) I should have made seperate login, and sign up page for making more readable code.

+  - I thought I was able to do handling all features with using just seperated context API, but If I have time, I would like to use useReducer, to combine all context APIs into a single state.

 ### mokey patching warning